-Sharmeen has been with Global News since 2017.
-She started off at Global Kingston as a local news reporter, where she also had the chance to fill in as a weather specialist and co-host The Morning Show on CKWS.
-About a year and a half later, she joined the original online video team, where she put together original stories from around the world for Global’s digital platforms.
-She landed her role as a digital broadcast journalist for the network in July 2020.
+Somani has been with Global News since 2017.
+She started off at Global Kingston as a local news reporter, where she had the chance to fill in as a weather specialist and co-host on The Morning Show on CKWS.
+A year and a half later, she joined the national online original content team in Toronto, where she put together original national and international stories for Global’s digital platforms.
+She landed her role as a digital broadcast journalist for Global News Weekend in July 2020.

 Always being versatile, she learned the ins and outs of a newsroom at CTV London.
-During her three and a half years there, she edited stories, built and took graphics to air, worked the audio boards and filled in on the writing, assignment and weather anchor desks.
+During her time there she edited stories, built and took graphics to air, worked the audio boards and filled in on the writing, assignment and weather anchor desks.

-Sharmeen spent some of her most memorable years at Wilfrid Laurier University, where she received her B.A. in communication studies.
-She got her postgrad in broadcast journalism at Seneca College in Toronto.
+Somani spent some of her most memorable years at Wilfrid Laurier University, where she received her B.A. in communication studies.
+She did her postgraduate studies in broadcast journalism at Seneca College in Toronto.

-In her free time, Sharmeen loves spending time with her family and friends, being outdoors, taking dance and hot yoga classes as well as being an avid traveler.
+In her free time, Somani loves spending time with her family and friends, being outdoors, taking dance and hot yoga classes as well as being an avid traveler.

 As Canadians think about who they will vote for in the upcoming federal election, there is one generation that has the potential to heavily influence the outcome.

 Afshari’s fate currently lies in the hands of the Islamic Revolutionary Court.

 Donald Trump says the U.S. and Taliban are getting close to reaching an agreement under which the U.S. and other foreign forces would pull out their troops from Afghanistan.

 The country’s reception centres are filling up, leaving an increasing number of asylum seekers on the street, and the issue is only getting worse.